-Henrietta Rushwaya says she wants her 6kgs gold back as she had no intention of smuggling it.
+Henrietta Rushwaya says she wants her 6kgs of purified gold back as she had no intention of smuggling it.

 The gold, worth about US$333 000 is being kept at Fidelity Printers and Refiners pending Rushwaya’s trial.